ltOgt/sr-dart/README.md

 #### - `:` is not part of `name`s nor `value`s
 `(my:name):(my:value)` is illegal.
 Currently there is no way to escape these special characters.
-If you need to store `:` consider encoding/decoding it yourself.
+If you need to store `:` consider encoding/decoding it yourself via non-reserved symbols.

 #### - `names` do not start with `.`
 ```